 – Good News Club Info, curriculum page

 This claim is dishonest.
 Firstly, the good parts of CEF messages are also said in personalized “you” language.
 The clubs tend to teach what it can in “you” language – they would, for example, rather say “Jesus loves you” than “Jesus loves people.”
 And “you sin when …” could as easily be understood as a general you.
 But ID counts it as “personalized attacks on the child’s character,” which tells us more about ID’s way of looking at the message than about the nature of CEF’s sin teachings.
-And many references to sin cannot be construed as “personalized attacks” at all – see the next point.
+And many of the references to sin cannot be construed as “personalized attacks” at all – see the next point.

 Are Good News Clubs disproportionately focused on sin?